 White throne Judgment.
 Idealism comes out in Preterist views from

-people like John Noe book where he claims there is no second coming
+people like John Noe, in his book he claims there is no second coming

 but Jesus has been here and never left spiritually so there is no